All those EPPA classes (Strengthenings of the Herwig-Lascar theorem): Unwinding induced cycles

-To finish the proof of Lemma~\ref{lem:sparsen}, we now prove that for every $C\subseteq B$ such that $E_\str{B}\cap C^2$ is a cycle of length $\geq 4$, it holds that $\pi|_C$ is not an embedding.
+To finish the proof of Lemma~\ref{lem:sparsen}, we now prove that for every $C\subseteq B$ such that $E_\str{B}\cap C^2$ is a cycle of length $\geq 4$, it holds that $\pi|_C$ is not an embedding (of the reducts to relation $E$).
 This would imply that whenever $C\subseteq B$ contains an induced graph cycle of length $\geq 4$, one of~(\ref{lem:sparsen:2}) and~(\ref{lem:sparsen:3}) holds.

 Fix a set $C\subseteq B$ such that $E_\str{B}|_C$ is an induced graph cycle of length $\geq 4$ and, for a contradiction, assume that its projection $\pi(C)$ is again an induced graph cycle of the same length in the relation $E_{\str{B}_0}$.
 This means that we can enumerate $C$ as $(x_1,\str{V}_{1}),\ldots, (x_k,\str{V}_{k})$ such that $\vec{c}=(x_1, \ldots, x_k)$ is bad cycle sequence.
-For every $1\leq i\leq k$, we have $\{(x_1,\str{V}_{1}),(x_2,\str{V}_{2})\}\in E_\str{B}$ (identifying $(x_{k+1},\str V_{k+1})=(x_1,\str V_1)$), so in particular the set $\{(x_1,\str{V}_{1}),(x_2,\str{V}_{2})\}$ is generic.
+For every $1\leq i\leq k$, we have $\{(x_i,\str{V}_{i}),(x_{i+1},\str{V}_{i+1})\}\in E_\str{B}$ (identifying $(x_{k+1},\str V_{k+1})=(x_1,\str V_1)$), so in particular the set $\{(x_i,\str{V}_{i}),(x_{i+1},\str{V}_{i+1})\}$ is generic.
 By definition, this implies that for every $1\leq i < k$, we have

 but

 which is a contradiction.